 Spotting with the NuvaRing

-I have been on the Nuvaring for 3 months now, and I am keeping it in for the 4 weeks then changing it because my doctor said there's no need for me to have a period.
-About 2 weeks ago I started having dark brown discharge and it has gotten more heavy, but only when I run or stand up real quick.
+I have been on the Nuvaring for three months now, and I am keeping it in for the four weeks then changing it because my doctor said there's no need for me to have a period.
+About two weeks ago I started having dark brown discharge and it has gotten more heavy, but only when I run or stand up real quick.
 Is this normal or should I call my doctor and find out what is going on?